Regional Theatre Young Directors Scheme (RTYDS) June 2020

 How do we collect your personal information?

 When you engage with us as a partner, participant, applicant for a role or programme, or as a supporter we collect information from you.
-This could be when you apply to take part in a programme, apply for a role with RTYDS or with another company when RTYDS is administering the recruitment process, or register your details with us to join our mailing list.
+This could be when you apply to take part in a programme being run by RTYDS or where RTYDS is administering a programme on behalf of another company, apply for a role with RTYDS or with another company when RTYDS is administering the recruitment process, or register your details with us to join our mailing list.
 These interactions may occur online, in person, by post or over the phone.